 To summarize, here a few quick ways to reduce network latency.

-- As we showed you above, placing your WordPress site on a server closer to your visitors should be priority number one.
+- As we showed you above, placing your site on a server closer to your visitors should be priority number one.
 This helps reduce ping times and network hops.

 - Utilize a content delivery network (CDN) to serve cached assets from POPs around the globe.
 This helps negate the network latency for visitors who might not be close to your host server.
+Check out how to enable the Kinsta CDN on your WordPress site.

 - Take advantage of the HTTP/2 protocol to minimize the number of round trips, thanks to parallelization.
 HTTP/2 is enabled on all Kinsta servers.
 The only requirements is that your site is running over HTTPS.